bobk48/RaspberryPiOS/README.md

 information about how a beginner can do system administration on their Raspberry Pi.

+I've introduced a new repository, that's a fork of awesome-raspberry-pi, and contains a bunch of helpful links to Raspberry Pi information.
+Check it out, it's on my home page here!

 The publication date of the hardcover book has been updated to November 22, 2023.
 At that time, we will post solutions to In-Chapter Exercises, advisories, errata, and Python3, and Bash shell script code found in Volume 1 of the series.